History of National RTAP

 Soon after, program founders recognized that community transit drivers, dispatchers, maintenance workers, managers and board members needed special skills and knowledge to provide quality service to their diverse customers across large service areas.
 As a result, the Rural Transit Assistance Program (RTAP) was created in 1987.

-The Formula Program for Rural Areas (MAP-21’s new name for the Section 5311 program) provides funding for the RTAP program.
+The Formula Program for Rural Areas (the name for the Section 5311 program, per the Moving Ahead for Progress in the 21st Century Act in 2012) provides funding for the RTAP program.
 A portion of the funding is reserved for National RTAP; the remainder is distributed to the states by formula.

 The goals of the RTAP program are to promote the safe and effective delivery of public transportation services in rural areas and to facilitate more efficient use of public transportation resources.
 To meet those goals, the program focuses on the following objectives: